kevinHarianto/Port-Address-Translation-Simulation-GNS3/README.md

 # Port-Address-Translation-Simulation-GNS3
-Using an easily accessible app, GNS3 As well as the code types in shown underneath I have configured the router to allow multiple devices to be connected to a single public IP address.
+Using an easily accessible app, GNS3 As well as the code typed in shown underneath I have configured the router c3640 to allow multiple devices to be connected to a single public IP address.